Florida Keys Yacht Charters

 The southernmost key in the chain and the southernmost point in the United States, Key West is actually closer to Cuba than it is to Miami.
 Spanning just two by four miles and with a population of around 27,000 full-time residents, you’ll find its Bahamian and Cuban heritage all over the island.

 Famed for its natural beauty, history, climate, art, architecture and abundance of activities for all ages, it’s a great option for family charters or couples charters.
 Visit the Ernest Hemingway Museum and discover why Key West captivated the acclaimed author.
 Snorkel or dive the area reefs and shipwrecks.

 Florida Keys Week-Long Yacht Charter Itinerary

 Day 1: Biscayne Bay & South Beach

 When you arrive in the Sunshine State, you’ll be greeted by the crew of your South Florida yacht charter, who will assist you with your luggage and help you board your luxury yacht.
-You’ll get your sea legs with a cruise in Biscayne Bay and along the Intracoastal Waterway where the beautiful homes of the rich and famous can be seen on the Fisher Island, Palm Island, Star Island, and Hibiscus Island.
+You’ll get your sea legs with a cruise in Biscayne Bay and along the Intracoastal Waterway where the beautiful homes of the rich and famous can be seen on Fisher Island, Palm Island, Star Island, and Hibiscus Island.
 We’ll return to dock at South Beach, where you’ll experience the best of Miami nightlife.
-Enjoy a drink and the ocean breeze at a beach party or head indoors to one of the finest night clubs in the country for a wild night of dancing.
+Enjoy a drink and the ocean breeze at a beach party or head indoors to one of the finest nightclubs in the country for a wild night of dancing.

-Day 2: Head to Florida Keys
+Day 2: Head to the Florida Keys

 While you recover from your night of partying in Miami, you can sip on fresh-brewed coffee as we head south towards the Florida Keys.
 You can enjoy a variety of water sports along the way – from diving to wakeboarding, waterskiing etc.